Skip to content

 For the always-current rustdoc once published, see https://docs.rs/chasquimq.
 The notes below mirror the in-source documentation but live alongside the language shims so cross-references resolve.

-• ConfigsProducerConfig, ConsumerConfig, PromoterConfig, SchedulerConfig, RetryConfig.
+• ConfigsProducerConfig, ConsumerConfig, PromoterConfig, SchedulerConfig, RetryConfig, ConnectionTuning.

 • Job typesJob<T>, JobId, JobRetryOverride, AddOptions.